"[A]n astonishingly successful makeover [of Cream's 'Sunshine of Your Love']....I think I may already have found my

 Only a handful of players on the contemporary blues harp scene have developed an immediately recognizable voice on the instrument.Gussow’s sweet edgy tone, upper-octave pyrotechnics, and headlong swing make him one of those few.Kick and Stomp showcases his talents as a modern virtuoso, a player American Harmonica Newsletter praised for exhibiting the sort of "[t]echnical mastery and innovative brilliance that comes along…once in a generation."

-To purchase a CD (which I ship to you in real time), please hit one of the following links.
-The first is for USA residents ONLY.
-The second is for all other customers (Canada, Mexico, UK, Europe, and all other international addresses).
+To purchase a CD (which I ship to you in real time), please hit the following link.
+USA residents ONLY.
+Because of absurdly high postage rates, I no longer ship to Canada, Mexico, UK, Europe, and other international addresses).

 Here's what Roger Gatchet of Living Blues had to say in his review of the album: